Dynamic Order Fulfillment in Last-Mile Drone Delivery under Demand Uncertainty: Literature Review

 To solve the stochastic programs with recourse, the most common approach is to convert it to an equivalent deterministic problem by constructing a sample average formulation.
 The basic idea is to approximate the recourse function through the average estimates from a finite set of scenarios sampled based on known distributions of uncertain events.
 When the number of scenarios is sufficiently large, the obtained optimal solution will converge to the true optimal value almost surely \citep{birge2011introduction}.
 However, accurately solving sample average models with large simulated scenarios can be time-consuming.
 As a result, the implementation of the integer L-shaped method, an exact decomposition algorithm is effective for a broad spectrum of stochastic integer programs that involve recourse.
 This branch-and-cut method iteratively computes a first-stage solution by introducing additional optimality cuts generated using the immediate expected cost of recourse in each iteration \citep{laporte1993integer}.
 When compared to directly solving the sample average formulation with a large number of scenarios, the integer L-shaped method has demonstrated remarkable efficiency on many applications, including vehicle routing problem \citep{laporte2002integer}, location and network restoration problem \citep{sanci2021integer} and generalized assignment problem \citep{albareda2006exact}.

 As an enhancement to the original integer L-shaped method by \cite{laporte1993integer}, \cite{angulo2016improving} further improved the efficiency through two key strategies of alternating between linear and mixed integer subproblems and introducing a new type of integer optimality cut.
 Building upon this framework of alternating cuts, \cite{sanci2021integer} took a modification by employing a special branching scheme based on the fractional condition of the variables of interest, as opposed to the traditional binary branching tree.
 Despite these advancements, the modified integer L-shaped method, aimed at exact solutions, still faced computational challenges that made it unsuitable for real-time decision-making.
 One alternative solution is the cut-and-project framework developed by \cite{bodur2017strengthened} to strengthen the L-shaped cut, but it requires continuous recourse (second-stage) variables, which are inapplicable in our case. \cite{mousavi2022stochastic} identified a totally unimodular structure in their second-stage problem and applied the cut-and-project framework on a stochastic last-mile delivery problem with uncertain availability of crowd-shippers.
 Nonetheless, our problem presents a more intricate second-stage structure that spans several delivery cycles, making it difficult to adapt to this framework.
 The seminal work closely related to ours is by \cite{larsen2023fast}, who introduced a groundbreaking approach by substituting the exact second-stage solutions with fast, yet accurate, predictions from supervised machine learning.
+Similarly, \cite{chan2022machine} incorporated a machine learning prediction model into a reduced sampling strategy to approximate the objective function of the unsampled second-stage set, addressing bilevel optimization problems involving a large number of independent followers.
 Instead of pre-training an offline prediction model, we adopt the heuristics provided by Google OR-tools for solving second-stage subproblems.
 Additionally, we integrate them within a two-tier structure for generating optimality cuts, ultimately enhancing computational performance to handle on-demand operations.